Correcting Smad1/5/8, mTOR, and VEGFR2 treats pathology in hereditary hemorrhagic telangiectasia models

 Digital Object Identifier (DOI)

 Ruiz, Santiago; Zhao, Haitian; Chandakkar, Pallavi; Papoin, Julien; Choi, Hyunwoo; Nomura-Kitabayashi, Aya; Patel, Radhika; Gillen, Matthew; Diao, Li; Chatterjee, Prodyot K.; He, Mingzhu; Al-Abed, Yousef; Wang, Ping; Metz, Christine N.; Oh, S. Paul; Blanc, Lionel; Campagne, Fabien; and Marambaud, Philippe, "Correcting Smad1/5/8, mTOR, and VEGFR2 treats pathology in hereditary hemorrhagic telangiectasia models" (2020).
-Neurobiology.
+Translational Neuroscience.
 645.